Ochuba/Hngi7/README.md

 # Hngi7
- A reppository for all Hng related tasks
+ A repository for all Hng related tasks